This blog will be most relatable for wives who tend to be strong willed/in charge whose husbands are passive.

 If your husband is controlling or you are more passive – many things I talk about will still apply (God’s Word always applies)- but you may have to approach some of the practical issues from a different angle.
 This blog may not be as helpful for you.

 I only write for wives – I don’t write for husbands.
 A husband cannot force his wife to respect him and submit to him any more than a wife can force her husband to love her.
 She must do this willingly and voluntarily out of her love and respect and obedience to Christ.
+I am not writing for abused women.
+I write for women who are dominating and controlling.
+This blog won’t be a good fit for wives who are overly submissive or whose husbands are very controlling or physically abusive.
+I have no experience with those dynamics.

 Let’s get back to basics.
 Here is God’s pattern for marriage – which is the basis of my blog: